dillonwu-97/roko_chatbot/README.md

 # Roko Chatbot

 ## Description
-This is an open-domain chatbot that talks to users about video games (no deep learning).
+This is an open-domain chatbot that talks to users about video games.

 ## Sample Dialogue
 ![](/roko/scripts/video_demo/roko_demo.gif)